 is not accidentally misrepresented by assistive technologies.

 - w3.org provides an online HTML validator.
+You can run it by clicking the “Validate HTML” button in the footer of any page.
 Validating HTML 5 is marked “experimental”, but it is still be a useful tool to provide feedback on potential problems and errors.

 - Do use CSS for styling.